 Students who have successfully taken the CAEC subtests will receive their province’s high school equivalent diploma.

-Expectations are that the transition will be seamless and will cause no disruptions in the career trajectories or educational perspectives of adult learners.
+Expectations are that the transition will continue to be seamless and cause no disruptions in the career trajectories or educational perspectives of adult learners.

-The CAED credential is recognized by institutions of higher education and employers in the same way as a high school diploma or a GED certificate.
+The CAEC credential is recognized by institutions of higher education and employers in the same way as a high school diploma or a GED certificate.

 What Is CAEC?

-CAEC, the Canadian Adult Education Credential, is quite similar to the GED with Canadian content, and it allows students to earn a Canadian HSE (High school Equivalency) diploma, which has the same value as a common high school degree.
+CAEC, the Canadian Adult Education Credential, is similar to the GED but with more Canadian content.
+It allows students to earn a Canadian High School Equivalency diploma, which has the same value as a common high school degree.

 So, this is a significant shift for Canadians looking to earn a high school equivalency diploma.
-The new program will be rolled out in most Canadian provinces and territories in June.
+The new program will be effective in most Canadian provinces and territories starting in June.

 For many years, the GED test has been an important cornerstone for Canadian adult learners seeking a second chance to earn a secondary education degree.

-Now, the discontinuation of the GED program in Canada marks an important opportunity for innovation and growth.
-The Canadian GED test was only available in a paper-based version, and the digital CAEC initiative is filling this gap, though the exam will be offered in a paper-formatted version as well.
+The discontinuation of the GED program in Canada has marked an important opportunity for innovation and growth.
+The Canadian GED test was only available in a paper-based version, and the digital CAEC initiative is filling this gap, though the exam is offered in a paper-formatted version as well.

-The CAEC program will be offered in English and French.
-It covers the same subject fields as the GED test: Language, Mathematics, Social Studies, and Science.
+The CAEC program is offered in English and French.
+It covers the same subject fields as the GED test: Language Reading, Language Writing, Mathematics, Social Studies, and Science.

-It will, however, also introduce new content reflecting Indigenous perspectives and Canada’s diversity, which will ensure a more inclusive and comprehensive curriculum.
+However, the CAEC program has also introduced new content reflecting Indigenous perspectives and Canada’s diversity, which ensures a more inclusive and comprehensive curriculum.

 What’s On The CAEC?